 The Office has to decide on the concentration within a period of 25 business days from the date on which the notification filing has been completed.
-This 25-business-day period, in complex cases, may be additionally extended by 90 business days at the most.
+This 25-business-day period, in complex cases, may be additionally extended by a maximum of 90 business days.